The inevitable shift of payment methods: the challenge of credit cards

 Antoine Laronze-Groine

-Phygital Payment Directeur
+Phygital Payment Director

 In February 2023, I joined Linxens as the Director of "Phygital" and "Responsible" Solutions after spending over 15 years at a global leader in payments, occupying various marketing and innovation roles.
 I had the chance to be involved in all the migrations that have reshaped the payment card industry, from EMV to contactless and digitalization.
 I am supporting the revolution in financial services by developing disruptive experiences that make people's lives secure, responsible, and simple.